 Rabbi Chaim Stern (1968-2001), author, poet, Biblical scholar and Chief Liturgist of the Reform movement, who led our congregation for 33 years.

-Rabbi Joshua M. Davidson, nationally recognized for his leadership in Social Justice and Interfaith initiatives, became our Senior Rabbi during the summer of 2002.
+Rabbi Joshua M. Davidson (2002-2013), nationally recognized for his leadership in Social Justice and Interfaith initiatives, led the congregation as Senior Rabbi until 2013.